 Best movies like Jammin' the Blues

 A unique, carefully handpicked, selection of the best movies like Jammin' the Blues Starring Lester Young, George 'Red' Callender, Harry Edison, Marlowe Morris, and more.
-If you liked Jammin' the Blues then you may also like: Young Man with a Horn, New York, New York, Rhythm Inn, Jail House Blues, Babes on Swing Street and many more popular movies featured on this list.
+If you liked Jammin' the Blues then you may also like: Young Man with a Horn, New York, New York, Rhythm Inn, Babes on Swing Street, The Cat and the Moon and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 In this short film, prominent jazz musicians of the 1940s gather for a rare filming of a jam session.
 This highly stylized chronicle features tenor sax legend Lester Young.